liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/20-frontend-development-in-liferay/00-frontend-development-in-liferay-intro.markdown

 ## Templates [](id=templates)

-For templating, Java EE's JSP is there as expected as well as FreeMarker, but the platform's modularity enables using Google's Soy (aka Closure Templates), JSX templates, or whatever else you like.
+For templating, Java EE's JSP is there as expected as well as FreeMarker, but the platform's modularity enables using Google's Soy (aka Closure Templates), or whatever else you like.

 ## Themes [](id=themes)